Outcome

 Deploy the contract

-The deployment tutorial and launch-lsp repo can be used to deploy the KPI option contract.
+The and can be used to deploy the KPI option contract.

 Mint the KPI options